ZigzagAwaka/SimuCollision/README.md

 Source files are located in the src/ folder.
 I also added personal source files in the glimac/src/ folder since they all use the template of the glimac library (Circle, FreeflyCamera and TrackballCamera).

 This project integrates the C3GA library and it's Eigen3 dependency manually.
-They are located in the lib/ folder.
+They are located in the lib/ folder. (you may need to download Eigen yourself or include it manually in the Cmakelists.txt file in order to compile without errors...)

 ## **Authors and acknowledgment**
 By Ledoux Johan